iggy-pigy/ToDo-app-backend/README.md

 Will create a new task when sent a JSON payload in the format:
 <pre><code>{
-"task": "make a cuo of tea",
+"task": "make a cup of tea",
 "completed": false
 }</code></pre>
 __________________________________________________________________